 Sally Smith was raised in Clark's Point, lived in Dillingham, and has been on the board of the Bristol Bay Area Health Corporation for 30 years, serving as its chair for 22 years.
 There is a long list of other titles she held, including chairman of the National Indian Health Board, vice chairman of the Alaska Native Tribal Health Consortium, and chairman of the Alaska Native Medical Center.

 Sally Smith is spoken of in warm, fond terms by friends and colleagues, and is recognized for bringing good judgment and sound leadership to the BBAHC board.

 “Governor Parnell gave my mother an award a couple years ago at AFN," says Jacques Smith.
 "And he said something interesting about my mom.
 He had seen her, others had seen her also … little old Native women would come up to my mother, and they had an unspoken bond, an unspoken language, and they would look at each other smile.
 And they would understand things that only Native Americans can really understand.
 That level of thanks meant more than any of the awards.”

 In 2014, the Healthy Alaska Natives Foundation presented Sally Smith with its Legacy and Leadership award.
 In a video on that occasion, current Health and Social Services Commissioner Valerie Davidson was one of several who paid tribute.

 “Sally is one of those rare individuals who really was the architect of the Alaska tribal health system that we know today.
 When she speaks, you stop what you’re doing and you turn and you listen, because what she says is important and what she says matters.”

-Smith battled leukemia for several years, splitting time between Anchorage and Seattle for treatment, but continued to work until the last few months.
+Smith battled leukemia for several years, splitting time between Anchorage and Seattle for treatment, but continued to till the end of December.
 She died Tuesday in Seattle.